Tharun0127/SSE_Main/README.md

     firebase deploy
     ```

-Firebase will provide you with a URL where your live application is hosted.
+Firebase will use your code and the `Dockerfile` to build the container image and deploy it.
+It will provide you with the URL where your live application is hosted.